lemoment/letsschedit/README.md

 # LetsSchedIt
-A free service which helps you find the best time for a group to meet, conveniently, and automatically.
+We wanted to make scheduling easier.
+So we created Let’s Sched It, a free service that helps you find the best time for a group to meet, conveniently.
+Instead of making users input their availability, we utilize Google and Outlook APIs in order to connect user’s calendars and import their events, saving them the time they’d spent cross-referencing.

+Consider a situation where a student is working on a team project and needs to coordinate with their classmates.
+The group all has their calendars setup using a service like Google Calendars but has been texting back and forth sharing their free times, only to get lost in the fray.
+Enter Let’s Sched It, which allows lets people schedule meeting with only a calendar link and a quick click to log in.

 ![Mockup](documentation/Mockups/Desktop-Home-LeavesHalf.png)

 Created by Riya Aggarwal, Elias Gabriel, Maalvika Bhat, and Dieter Brehm.

 ## Installation & Setup
 ![AR Diagram](documentation/arch-diagram_20190409.png)